MalachiMcIntosh/traktImporter/README.md

 To get support, please create new [issue](https://github.com/MalachiMcintosh/traktImporter/issues)

 ## Contribution
-I'm happy to accept Pull Requests!
+Happy to accept pull requests.

 ## Licence
 This script is free software:  you can redistribute it and/or  modify  it under  the  terms  of the  GNU  General  Public License  as published by the Free Software Foundation.